aws/aws-encryption-sdk-c/README.md

 Then just follow the Amazon Linux installation instructions above, starting with the AWS SDK for C++ build.

+## Building on Mac

+The version of the AWS SDK for C++ in Homebrew is at the time of this writing slightly too old to build with the AWS Encryption SDK for C. Furthermore, installing it through Homebrew does a full build of the entire AWS SDK for C++, which takes much longer than the KMS-only build.
+For these reasons we recommend doing a source build of the AWS SDK for C++ yourself, as in the Linux instructions above.

+Start by installing some dependencies.

+    brew install openssl@1.1 gcc

+Then build the AWS SDK for C++ and AWS Encryption SDK for C as above, but add the argument `-DOPENSSL_ROOT_DIR=/usr/local/opt/openssl\@1.1` to the cmake line for the AWS Encryption SDK for C.

 ## Tips and tricks

 When building aws-sdk-cpp, you can save time by only building the subcomponents we need: